guipmdev/ignite-reactjs-02-ignite-timer/README.md

 ## 📍 Overview

-This project is a web application developed in _React_ and _TypeScript_ that ...
+This project is a web application developed in _React_ and _TypeScript_ that serves as a timer tool for managing cycles.
+It allows users to create cycles with specific tasks and durations, interrupt cycles, and mark them as finished.

-Its main objective is...
+The application offers features such as countdown timers, history and an easy-to-use interface, improving productivity and time management skills.

 ## ✨ Features

+⏱ Define **what you want to work on**, and **how long for**

+🎯 **Change browser tab** and keep watching the time go by

+🔄 Refresh the page **doesn't lose progress**

+📃 View ongoing, completed and/or interrupted tasks in a **history** format

 ## 🤖 Demo